numpy/numpy/doc/source/user/basics.performant_code.rst

 ------

-``joblib`` is a library that provides tools for parallel computing in Python.
-It offers helper functions which make it easy to parallelize tasks.
+``joblib`` is a library that provides helper functions which make it easy to parallelize tasks.

 For example,

 * ``joblib``'s default backend ``loky`` relies on `cloudpickle <https://github.com/cloudpipe/cloudpickle>`__